huggingface/transformers/docs/source/en/tasks/image_feature_extraction.md

 model = AutoModel.from_pretrained("google/vit-base-patch16-224").to(DEVICE)
 ```

 Let's write a simple function for inference.
-We will pass the inputs to the `processor` first and pass it's outputs to the `model`.
+We will pass the inputs to the `processor` first and pass its outputs to the `model`.

 ```python
 def infer(image):